Caster: Coding a Topology

 workspaces - each creating a copy of the enclave.

 Workspaces can contain files, which extend the configuration of the directory for that specific workspace.
-This might include files specifying values for variables defined in the directory, or additional resources to be deployed only for that workspace.
+This might include files specifying values for variables defined in the directory, or additional resources deployed only for that workspace.

 A workspace is where users: